 Can you see what’s wrong with this picture?

 Yeah, the desktop wallpaper is visible in the background.
-Yes, I could have tediously restricted my capture area to the window boundaries, as pictured below.
+Yes, I could have tediously restricted my capture area to the window boundaries.

 That would have been of little help because windows in OS X have rounder corners, requiring additional steps in an image editing app to remove unwanted pixels.